 Saying Farewell – A New Dream Awaits

 My last experience at the cottage was strange.
-I was driving through the area, so I turned off the highway and drove the 5 miles in to see the place and to say hello to the new owners.
+I was driving through the area, on my way to Manitoulin, so I turned off the highway and drove the 5 miles in to see the place and to say hello to the new owners.
 The door was open, and the place was lived in, but no one was home.
 Perhaps they were out on a boat for a day of fishing.
 I took a swim from my favourite point, breathed the delicious aroma of a healthy lake, then lay on my favourite granite rock in the sun, basking like one of the big turtles I was never quite able to catch as a boy.
-A couple of hours went by with no owners around, so I snuck inside.
+A couple of hours went by with no owners around, so I snuck inside after a second quick dip in the lake.
 The place was neat, it was filled with other people’s summer stuff, but I could tell it was loved.
 I walked out, and climbed into my truck with that one last memory.

 Is Loving Worth It?

 Have you ever tried convincing yourself that good memories aren’t worth the cost?
-That you’d be better off without ever loving anything, and in that way never finding you have to say goodbye?
-It’s tempting sometimes, but not worth it.
-Not even close.
-Bidding fond goodbyes is inevitable in this broken and fallen world we find ourselves in, and the fact that I’m now 60 years old reminds me of that fact.
+That you’d be better off without ever loving anything, and in that way never finding you have to say goodbye, with all the pain that comes with that?
+It’s tempting sometimes.
+Think of the love you had for a great dog who is gone now.
+Or maybe that special relationship you had with a kindred spirit where your time together is always smooth, always harmonious?
+The deeper a connection you have with someone or some thing, the harder it is when it ends.
+And end it will.
+Bidding fond goodbyes is inevitable in this broken and fallen world we find ourselves in, and the fact that I’m now 62 years old reminds me of that fact.
 But I can’t complain.
-All the bitter-sweet things in my heart just mean that I’ve loved something enough to wish it could go on forever.
-I’ve experienced something that’s good enough to enter into my personal, good-old-days hall of fame.
+All the bitter-sweet things in my heart, including the cottage, special people, great dogs, just mean that I’ve loved something enough to wish it could go on forever.
+I’ve experienced something that’s good enough to enter into my personal, “good-old-days hall of fame”.
 And I don’t suppose life gets much better than that on this side of eternity, does it?
+And perhaps someday all the longing for true permanence and connection will finally appear.